 MUJI's customers are known to be loyal fans of their stores and products.
 However, online sales in the US did not reflect this.
-I was contracted to propose changes to the design and usability of MUJI's US online store with the constraints of implementing only minimal changes to the existing visual design.
-I did an audit of the website on both desktop and mobile devices and conducted user interviews to identify pain points in MUJI's online shopping experience.
+I was contracted to propose changes to the visual design and usability of MUJI's US online store.

-After analyzing MUJI's current US site, I did a comparative audit of other industry leading e-commerce sites to serve as benchmarks and identify areas where the design could be improved.
+After evaluating the MUJI site, I did a comparative audit of other industry leading e-commerce sites to serve as benchmarks and identify areas where the design could be further improved.

 Finally, I proposed changes to MUJI's US online store based on the insights gained from my analysis of their current site design, user interviews, and comparative site research.
 I supported by my findings by conducting user tests between the current design and my proposed designs.